 Can I ship my car to Singapore?

-Yes, but it's subject to import duties, Additional Registration Fee (ARF), and COE — making it rarely cost-effective.
-Most expats sell before leaving and purchase or lease locally.
+Yes, but between import duties, the Additional Registration Fee (ARF), and COE, it's rarely cost-effective.
+Most expats sell before leaving and buy or lease locally.

 What happens if my shipment is held at customs?

 Singapore Customs will issue a query or hold notice.
 Your freight forwarder handles the response, but you'll need to provide documentation quickly.
-A detailed, accurate inventory upfront is the best way to avoid this.
+A detailed, accurate inventory upfront is the best way to avoid it getting to this point.

 Do I need to declare jewellery and watches?